abinit/abinit/doc/tutorial/eph4isotc.md

 where the delta function enforces energy conservation in the scattering process.
-Because phonon energies are typically small compared to electronic energies, the energy difference $\ee_{\kk n} - \ee_{m\kpq}$ is also small, hence it is possible to approximate the difference in the occupation factors with:
+Because phonon energies are typically small compared to electronic energies, the energy difference $\ee_{\kk n} - \ee_{m\kpq}$ is also small hence it is possible to approximate the difference in the occupation factors with:

 $$
 f_\nk - f_{m\kq} \approx f'(\ee_\nk) (\ee_{\kk n} - \ee_{m\kpq}) = -f'(\ee_\nk) \ww_\qnu
 $$

-At low T, the derivative of the Fermi-Dirac occupation function is strongly peaked around the Fermi level and we can approximate it with:
+At low T, the derivative of the Fermi-Dirac occupation function is strongly peaked around the Fermi level thus we can approximate it with:

 $$ f'(\ee_\nk) \approx -\delta(\ee_\nk - \ee_F) $$